codefellows-seattle-javascript-401d16/lab-31-34-budget-tracker/lab-derek/Lab32.md

 ##### redux
 ###### app reducer
-* TODO:  export a reducer that hols the entire app state from `reducer/index.js`
+* DONE:  export a reducer that hols the entire app state from `reducer/index.js`
-* TODO:  create a reducer that will combine you categories reducer and expenses reducer
+* DONE:  create a reducer that will combine you categories reducer and expenses reducer

 ###### expenses reducer